cs-ahmed/Mini-WiFi-Village/rpi-initial-setup.md

 ![dd_started](./images/dd_started.png)

-Once the `dd` is complteted, the output on the terminal will look like this:
+Once the `dd` is completed, the output on the terminal will look like this:

 ![dd_completed](./images/dd_completed.png)